Kalpatharu – The Wish Granting Tree

 Kalpavriksha as the Parijatha Tree and Its Flowers

-One of the well-known stories involving the Parijatha tree is related to Lord Krishna and his consort Satyabhama.
+Lord Krishna, who would later confront Kamsa in Mathura, brought the Parijatha to earth.
 After obtaining the Parijatha tree, Indra planted it in his celestial garden.
 However, Satyabhama, Krishna’s wife, was enamored by its beauty and fragrance and wished to possess it.
 To fulfill her desire, Krishna brought the Parijatha tree to earth.
 This led to a dispute with Indra, who eventually allowed Krishna to plant the tree in his earthly garden as a symbol of divine love.

 This story emphasizes Krishna’s role as a fulfiller of desires and Satyabhama’s devotion.
 It also reflects the themes of celestial blessings brought to Earth, as seen with the Ganga river brought down by Bhagiratha.